-- 45.1.
-A decision to cancel, modify or postpone a scheduled Centre meet due to prevailing weather shall be made no sooner than 30 minutes after the official starting time at a duly convened meeting attended by the Arena Manager and Centre Chairperson in consultation with a minimum of four members of the Centre Executive and four Club Managers (or their delegated representative). - 45.2.
-If significant rain has fallen overnight or in the lead up to competition, the track and field will be inspected prior to competition commencement with safety of the athletes being paramount. - 45.3.
-In the case of a thunderstorm the '30-30 rule' should be observed: - Once the 'flash to bang' (lightning to thunder) reaches 30 seconds or less, all events should be postponed or cancelled and all individuals instructed to take appropriate shelter - The competition should not resume until at least 30 minutes after the last sound of thunder or flash of lightning, and conditions are completely safe. - Each time lightning is observed or thunder is heard, the 30 minute clock should be restarted. - 45.4.
-If a Centre meet is postponed or events cancelled, these events will not be made up in subsequent Centre meets.
+- 24.1 A decision to cancel, modify or postpone a scheduled Centre meet due to prevailing weather shall be made no sooner than 30 minutes after the official starting time at a duly convened meeting attended by the Arena Manager and Centre President in consultation with a minimum offour members of the Centre Executive and four Club Managers (or their delegated representative). - 24.2 If significant rain has fallen overnight or in the lead up to competition, the track and field will be inspected prior to competition commencement with safety of the athletes being paramount. - 24.3 In the case of a thunderstorm the '30-30 rule' should be observed: - Once the 'flash to bang' (lightning to thunder) reaches 30 seconds or less, all events should be postponed or cancelled and all individuals instructed to take appropriate shelter. - The competition should not resume until at least 30 minutes after the last sound of thunder or flash of lightning, and conditions are completely safe. - Each time lightning is observed or thunder is heard, the 30 minute clock should be re-started. - If a Centre meet is postponed or events cancelled, these events will not be made up in subsequent Centre meets.

-46. SMOKE FREE POLICY
+25 SMOKE FREE POLICY

-- 46.1.
-The Centre recognises that passive smoking is hazardous to health and that non-smokers should be protected from the involuntary inhalation of tobacco smoke.
+- 25.1 The Centre recognises that passive smoking is hazardous to health and that non-smokers should be protected from the involuntary inhalation of tobacco smoke.
 Accordingly, smoking is prohibited in ALL areas of competition and in the clubrooms and its surrounds.
-This also includes ALL functions organised by the Centre or Association. - 46.2.
-The following strategies have been adopted to promote a Smoke Free environment; - Cigarettes shall not be sold by the Centre. - Executive members, coaches and officials shall not smoke in view of the public or athletes during the lead up to and conduct of Little Athletics events. - All Centre meetings and functions shall be smoke free. - All areas within the Centre will be Smoke Free, including clubrooms, canteen, changing rooms, toilet blocks, spectator areas, and competing areas. - All visitors will be required to observe this policy.
+This also includes ALL functions organised by the Centre or Association. - 25.2 The following strategies have been adopted to promote a Smoke Free environment: - Cigarettes shall not be sold by the Centre. - Executive members, coaches and officials shall not smoke in view of the public or athletes during the lead up to and conduct of Athletics events. - All Centre meetings and functions shall be smoke free. - All areas within the Centre will be Smoke Free, including clubrooms, canteen, changing rooms, toilet blocks, spectator areas, and competing areas. - All visitors will be required to observe this policy.